 Since 2003, olive Magazine has been releasing monthly editions of its magazine featuring recipes, restaurants, and food-focused travel tips.
 Today it has a multi-channel presence, with a print edition, website, and mobile app.

-We caught up with Laura Rowe from olive at the Digital Content Expo in Berlin, and she shared some of olive’s secrets for a successful multi-channel presence that puts the audience at the heart of all of the publisher’s initiatives.
+We caught up with Laura Rowe from olive at the Digital Content Expo in Berlin, and she shared some tips for a successful multi-channel presence that puts the audience at the heart of all of the publisher's initiatives.

 How do you make sure your content is accessible in the best ways for your audience across all of their devices?

 All of our user insight suggests that our readers are a cosmopolitan, urban bunch who live life looking through a foodie lens, so it makes sense to be across a wide variety of platforms (with suitable content on each) to tap into that passion.